jelaiw/bhp-tools/README.md

 ## Overview
-Programming exercises from Black Hat Python book.
+Programming exercises from the excellent _Black Hat Python_ book by Justin Seitz and Tim Arnold.

 ## Index
 | File | Notes |